-Facial bipartition with or without using a rigid external distraction (RED) frame
+Facial bipartition with or without using a rigid external distraction (RED) frame: information for families

+Facial bipartition is an operation to reshape the front portion of the skull, face and upper jaw to correct an abnormal head shape.
 This information sheet from Great Ormond Street Hospital (GOSH) explains about the operation called facial bipartition with or without rigid external distraction (RED) frame, which is used to treat craniofacial disorders.
 It explains how to prepare your child for surgery as well as what to expect in hospital afterwards.